Whistleblower alleges high rate of hysterectomies and medical neglect at ICE facility - KESQ

 “ICE takes all allegations seriously and defers to the (Office of the Inspector General) regarding any potential investigation and/or results.
 That said, in general, anonymous, unproven allegations, made without any fact-checkable specifics, should be treated with the appropriate skepticism they deserve,” the agency said.

+Health care providers are chosen by the facility from among the local community providers willing to accept ICE detainees as patients, an ICE official said, adding that in some cases, the facility provider or clinical director may have community contacts they routinely work with.

+Wooten didn’t elaborate on the hysterectomy allegations during a news conference in Georgia on Tuesday.
+Priyanka Bhatt, a staff attorney at Project South, said, however, that over the years “our coalition has heard from several women who have either had a hysterectomy done or have talked to other immigrants who have had a hysterectomy done.”

-A detained immigrant told Project South, a social justice organization, that she had spoken to five different women at Irwin County Detention Center between October and December 2019 who had a hysterectomy.
+A detained immigrant told Project South that she had spoken to five different women at Irwin County Detention Center between October and December 2019 who had a hysterectomy.

 “When I met all these women who had had surgeries, I thought this was like an experimental concentration camp.
 It was like they’re experimenting with our bodies,” said the immigrant, whose name was not disclosed by the organization.

+“With alarming frequency we hear about women who’ve received gynecological procedures,” Culbreath said.
+“Sometimes they were not given an opportunity to give consent for that.”

+The anecdotes in the whistleblower complaint confirmed Culbreath’s concerns.
+“That affirmed my worst fears about what might be happening here,” she told CNN.

-Wooten also describes speaking with detained women who didn’t fully understand why they had the medical procedure.
+Wooten describes speaking with detained women who didn’t fully understand why they had the medical procedure.

 “These immigrant women, I don’t think they really, totally, all the way understand this is what’s going to happen depending on who explains it to them,” Wooten said.